Château de Chambord: Royal ownership

-King Louis XIV had the great keep restored and furnished the royal apartments.
+Louis XIV had the great keep restored and furnished the royal apartments.
 The king then added a 1,200-horse stable, enabling him to use the château as a hunting lodge and a place to entertain for a few weeks each year, for example Molière presented the premiere of his celebrated comedy, Le Bourgeois gentilhomme here.
 Nonetheless, Louis XIV abandoned the château in 1685.

-From 1725 to 1733, Stanisław Leszczyński (Stanislas I), the deposed King of Poland and the father-in-law of King Louis XV, lived at Chambord.
+From 1725 to 1733, Stanisław Leszczyński (Stanislas I), the deposed King of Poland and the father-in-law of Louis XV, lived at Chambord.
 In 1745, as a reward for valour, the king gave the château to Maurice de Saxe, Marshal of France, who installed his military regiment there.
 Maurice de Saxe died in 1750, and once again the colossal château sat empty for many years.